Loc: ..around the way, near Lk Waco

 Very honorable for you to do this.
 Best idea I have would be to post a note at the marina there and have them leave a note describing the rod and reel and their ph. # that way you don't get a lot of calls with guesses.
 If it's an expensive rig the owner will ask around and/or one of his friends will see the note.
 After a length of time and no one reports the loss, enjoy your new rod and reel.
 You did the right thing.

-"Sometimes you just don't have enough rocks" Forest Gump
+"Sometimes there just aren't enough rocks" Forest Gump

 I found one there years ago.
 Apparently someone fishing with Water Dogs did not realize you should not put a baitcast reel on a spinning Rod.
 I still have the old Ambassadeur 5000 and Ugly Stick somewhere.